Protection for People Working Alone in an Office

 Fall / Injury Risk

 There are many reasons why employees may be working alone in an office.
-They may be working overtime in order to meet deadlines or they may simply have working hours that involve them being the last person to leave the office.
-Whatever the reason, you need to ensure you provide protection to help ensure their safety.
+They may be working overtime in order to meet deadlines, they may have working hours that involve them being the last person to leave the office or they may simply be a member of a very small business.
+Whatever the reason, as an employer you are required to do everything in your power to ensure adequate safety and protection of your employees, during working hours.

-You can get wearable lone worker devices that can prove very effective for those who are working alone in an office.
-This includes the WorkSafe wearable button, which provides a simple and convenient way for lone workers to raise the alarm if they are at risk or feel they are in danger.
-If workers are moving from room to room in an office, they may not have access to a phone if an incident occurs, but a device such as this can be worn with ease.
+Wearable lone worker devices are effective solutions for those working alone in an office.
+The WorkSafe wearable button provides a simple and convenient way for lone workers to raise the alarm if they feel they are in any kind of danger.
+Personal alarm buttons have an advantage over traditional methods of communication such as the phone, when it comes to requesting assistance.
+If an incident occurs when workers are moving from room to room, they may not have access to a phone.
+A wearable lone worker device such as this can be worn with ease and allows the wearer peace of mind, no matter their location.

-Another option for lone workers is a lone worker alarm, which is ideal in the event of falls and accidents.
-If an employee is working alone in an office and suffers a fall or other accident, they may be in a situation where they are unable to call for help and there is nobody else around to call for them.
-With a lone worker alarm, you can benefit from functions such as automatic fall detection, which means that alarm will be raised even if the worker is unable to raise the alarm themselves.
+Another popular option for lone workers is a lone worker personal fall alarm.
+As the name suggests, this style of alarm is ideal in the event of falls and accidents.
+If an employee is working alone in an office and suffers a fall or other accident, they may be in a situation where they are unable to call for help with nobody else around to call for them.
+With a lone worker alarm, employees can benefit from automatic fall detection, raising the alarm without the need to even press a button.

-These lone worker devices can prove highly effective and will provide you and your employees with greater peace of mind.
+Lone worker devices can prove highly effective in providing both you and your employees peace of mind.

-With a variety of different solutions available for employees working alone in an office, it can become confusing or employers to decide which ones to invest in.
-At SureSafe Alarms, we offer high-quality solutions as part of our WorkSafe range, so finding the right solution for your business will be simple and convenient.
+With a variety of different solutions available for employees working alone in offices, it can become confusing for employers to decide which ones to invest in.
+At SureSafe Alarms, we offer high-quality solutions as part of our WorkSafe range, so finding the right solution for your business is simple and convenient.

-If you would like to find out more about the solutions for lone workers, all you need to do is get in touch with our team of experts for further advice.
-We can discuss your needs in further detail and offer expert advice on the most suitable lone worker option for you and your employees.
+For more information on lone worker safety solutions, get in touch with our team of experts.
+We take the time to discuss your specific needs and requirements in further detail, offering expert advice on the most suitable lone worker option for you and your employees.